Skip to main content Skip to main navigation Skip to site search

 EVE Energy (China) with its Mr. Big battery cell

-Hydrostor (Canada) with its A-Compressed Air Energy Storage (A-CAES) system
+Hydrostor (Canada) – A-Compressed Air Energy Storage (A-CAES) system

-p&e power&energy (Germany) with its Scalable Cell Level Power Electronics Platform inverter system
+p&e power&energy (Germany) – Scalable Cell Level Power Electronics Platform inverter system

-SAMSUNG SDI (South Korea) with its U8A1 UPS solution
+SAMSUNG SDI (South Korea) – U8A1 UPS solution

-Sungrow Power Supply (China) with its PowerTitan 2.0 large-scale storage system
+Sungrow Power Supply (China) – PowerTitan 2.0 large-scale storage system

-Xiamen Hithium Energy Storage Technology (China) with its Power 6.25 MWh 4h BESS battery container
+Xiamen Hithium Energy Storage Technology (China) – Power 6.25 MWh 4h BESS battery container

 Products and solutions for electromobility

-The large number of submissions in the E-Mobility category relating to solar carport solutions is particularly striking.
-This is a consequence of changes in the law regarding carports for large parking lots.
-The industry is responding with a comprehensive offering.
-High-current, high-voltage charging, especially in connection with the new MCS charging standard, is once again proving to be a driver of innovation.
-Special electrical safety components are now being developed specifically for the new requirements.
-Another trend is the use of PV on commercial vehicles that allows for the surface of a trailer to be utilized for additional power generation.
+A particularly notable trend in this year’s E-Mobility category is the large number of submissions focused on solar carport solutions – a direct response to recent legislative changes regarding carports for large parking lots.
+The industry is reacting with an extensive range of offerings.
+High-current, high-voltage charging, particularly in connection with the new MCS charging standard, continues to drive innovation.
+In response to these new requirements, special electrical safety components are being developed.
+Another emerging trend is the integration of photovoltaic systems on commercial vehicles, allowing the surface of trailers to be used for additional power generation.

 The smarter E Europe: Save billions with bidirectional charging